Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 ![Alt Image Text](../images/az305_12_120.png "Body image")

+**Box 1: 1 - One single Azure AD tenant is needed as only the Corp tenant is migrated.**

-* 1=1:Single tenant creation required only due to RD restrictions implemented.
+* 1=1:Single tenant creation required only due to RD restrictions implemented.    ✅
-* 2=1:Need to add custom domain due to default .onmicrosoft.com domain on tenant creation
+* 2=1:Need to add custom domain due to default .onmicrosoft.com domain on tenant creation   ✅
-* 3=2 Two policies requires, can't have multiple actions to block + allow on single conditional access policies.
+* 3=2 Two policies requires, can't have multiple actions to block + allow on single conditional access policies.    ✅
+	* One conditional access policy for** Multi-Factor Authentication (MFA) will be used for administative access**, and a **second conditional access policy in order to prevent external access**.

 #### Question 4